skip to content

 [00:57:26.26] - Rion Gull Why don't you describe how you get that data in the first place?

-[00:58:16.07] - Matt That one node said, that's what it is.
-You got to think about like, maybe we don't want to have those nodes publicly accessible at some point because that means they're easily like, they're easily targetable by denial of service attacks and things like that.
-So maybe at some point in the future it's actually not an actual master node and maybe it's like a follower that just has all the data, has access to everything.
-But it's not one of the masternodes and nobody cares if it goes down because it's not important for the network to function.
-So there could be a front end caching node that we're asking instead.
+[00:58:16.07] - Matt That one node said that's what it is.
+You gotta think about maybe we don't want to have those nodes publicly accessible at some point, because that means they're easily targetable by denial-of-service attacks and things like that.
+So maybe at some point in the future it's not actually a masternode.
+Maybe it's like a follower that just has all the data, has access to everything, but it's not one of the masternodes and nobody cares if it goes down because it's not important for the network to function.
+So there could be a front-end caching node that we're asking instead.
 The point is that shouldn't matter.
-We should always be able to get a proof that the network actually believes that that is the correct value and that's what a proof is.
+We should always be able to get a proof that the network actually believes that is the correct value, and that's what a proof is.

 [00:59:11.17] - Rion Gull Let's rephrase that again, or emphasize it again.
-What a proof is is a proof that not only a single node thinks that some data is some value, but also the whole network accepts that that specific data is a specific value.
+What a proof is, is proof that not only a single node thinks some data is some value, but also the whole network accepts that that specific data is a specific value.

 [00:59:29.16] - Anthony Campolo Right?

-[01:02:06.11] - Matt And the way that you get that is the Quorum has a public key that they all kind of work together to.
-To make signatures that follow this public key.
-And so this kind of goes back to.
+[01:02:06.11] - Matt And the way that you get that is the quorum has a public key that they all kind of work together to make signatures that follow this public key.

-[01:02:15.20] - Rion Gull It's a quorum public key in the sense that the whole quorum has arrived, has to prove that the nodes all
+[01:02:15.20] - Rion Gull It's a quorum public key in the sense that the whole quorum has to prove this thing.

-[01:02:24.12] - Matt have to work together in order to produce these signatures that match this.
-This public key.
-There's Some like threshold.
+[01:02:24.12] - Matt The nodes all have to work together in order to produce these signatures that match this public key.
+There's some threshold.
 I don't remember how many nodes have to work together.
 Some percentage of them have to work together in order to do this.
-So these are, these are BLS signatures.
+So these are BLS signatures.
 You don't need to know what that is.
 It's a cryptography thing.
-But long story short, we're passing the signature from the proof and this other hash and making sure that the public key matches the signatures.
+But long story short, we're passing the signature from the proof and this other hash in, and making sure that the public key matches the signatures.
 We'll go backwards.

 [01:03:03.25] - Matt Right.
-It prints out verified true.
-Just to talk about what things would go into this.
-And I'm not an expert in all of this, so I'm just kind of explaining what I understand here.
-But we have this structure called a canonical vote.
-And I think the thing that makes the most.
-The thing that we need to care about right now is the state ID hashes here.
+It prints out "verified: true."
+Just to talk about what things would go into this, and I'm not an expert in all of this, so I'm just explaining what I understand here.
+We have this structure called a canonical vote.
+I think the thing that we need to care about right now is the state ID hashes here.
 We also know which block it came from.
-We have the hash of the block, we have the height of the block, so we know where that's coming from.
+We have the hash of the block.
+We have the height of the block, so we know where that's coming from.
 We also know which chain ID that comes from.
-But then there's a state ID hash and the state ID has some other metadata in there, like what time it was made, also, again, the height.
+But then there's a state ID hash, and the state ID has some other metadata in there, like what time it was made, and again the height.
 But we also have this root hash.
-This root hash is the root of the grovedb Merkle tree that has all of the data that the platform has stored in it.
+This root hash is the root of the GroveDB Merkle tree that has all of the data that the platform has stored in it.
 That's what this hash is referring to.
-You have to have all of the data or at least a portion of the hashes to be able to create this hash.
+You have to have all of the data, or at least a portion of the hashes, to be able to create this hash.
 So then what we do after that is we take it apart.

 [01:04:19.14] - Matt The proof comes in layers.
-Let me show you here.
-What we're doing when we ask for the identity balance, what we're doing is we're asking for a subset of this, this, this database, this Merkle tree, where we just want a piece of it.
-We don't want the entire database, we just want the piece of it that proves that we're getting the part that we wanted.
+Let me show you here what we're doing.
+When we ask for the identity balance, what we're doing is asking for a subset of this database, this Merkle tree, where we just want a piece of it.
+We don't want the entire database.
+We just want the piece of it that proves that we're getting the part that we wanted.
 So what the platform code does here is it creates a path.
-And this path has, sorry, this one, we have this root tree and there's a couple of different kinds of trees that are in here.
-And, and we specifically want the balances.
-So we're going to go into the balance Tree, which is 96, which is 60 in hex, 96 is in decimal.
+Sorry, this one.
+We have this root tree, and there are a couple of different kinds of trees in here.
+We specifically want the balances.
+So we're going to go into the balance tree, which is 96, which is 60 in hex.
+Ninety-six is in decimal.
 So we're going to go down this path, the balances path, and then we're going to ask for this particular identity in the database, which you would have known because you asked for it.
-But this is the hard coded identity that was given to me.
-And it only just now occurs to me that this doesn't match.
-And I think that's because it's being encoded in a different way.
+This is the hard-coded identity that was given to me.
+It only just now occurs to me that this doesn't match, and I think that's because it's being encoded in a different way.

-[01:05:40.17] - Matt This is base 58, whereas this is hexadecimal.
-But anyway, we're asking for that identity in this path and then what we get back is a proof that takes apart the Merkle tree for just the parts of this that we asked for.
-At layer one we're going down 60, which is the balances tree.
-Then the second layer we're going through and we're looking for that particular identity id.
-Inside that identity id we have this value and this value is encoded and we take that apart and we get this as our current balance.
-The important thing is that we have all the hashes for everything on all the different sides of the tree and the bounce down in the middle.
-So as we recombine the hashes all the way up the tree, we zip it back up, we get to the same root hash that was encoded in that proof.
-You can see here that we have this hash is the same root hash that was encoded in that state id.
+[01:05:40.17] - Matt This is base58, whereas this is hexadecimal.
+But anyway, we're asking for that identity in this path.
+What we get back is a proof that takes apart the Merkle tree for just the parts of this that we asked for.
+So at layer one we're going down 60, which is the balances tree.
+Then at the second layer we're going through and looking for that particular identity ID.
+Inside that identity ID we have this value.
+This value is encoded, and we take that apart and get this as our current balance.
+The important thing is that we have all the hashes for everything on all the different sides of the tree, and the balance down in the middle.
+As we recombine the hashes all the way up the tree, we zip it back up and get to the same root hash that was encoded in that proof.
+You can see here that this hash is the same root hash that was encoded in that state ID.
 I know that was super confusing and all over the place.
 This is very bad code.
-I did this last night, really late night, getting all this workings together.
+I did this last night, really late at night, getting all this working together.

-[01:07:00.24] - Matt Please don't think this is the final state of everything.
-All I'm doing is showing that we can take apart the proof and we can find the information inside and we can verify that it's all there.
+[01:07:00.24] - Matt So please don't think this is the final state of everything.
+All I'm doing is showing that we can take apart the proof, find the information inside, and verify that it's all there.
 Very much not done.

-[01:07:16.20] - Rion Gull Yeah, well that, yeah, you've, you've actually taken it further than I, I thought you would.
+[01:07:16.20] - Rion Gull Yeah, well, you've actually taken it further than I thought you would.
 I had no idea that you would be working on proofs even yet.
 So the fact that you've got the proof of concept for proofs relatively worked out as a proof of concept, that's significant in my opinion.
-And I know that you've mentioned several times before that proving something involves more than just, you know, comparing Merkle hashes and seeing that they're the same.
+And I know that you've mentioned several times before that proving something involves more than just comparing Merkle hashes and seeing that they're the same.

 [01:07:49.15] - Matt Right.